chaojin101/chaojin101/_posts/2023-06-26-How-to-set-clash-in-linux.md

 ---
-title: How to set clash in linux
+title: How to setup clash in linux
 categories: ["howto"]
 tags: ["linux"]
 ---

+# Setup clash

 ## Download clash